10 Ways to Prevent Forest Fires

 Whenever you smoke, douse your butts with water and place them in a fire-proof container to safely dispose of after you’re sure they’ve gone out.
 And whatever you do, don’t toss them on the ground.

-3. Camp Responsibly
+3. Maintain Personal Fires Responsibly

 4. Mow the lawn before 10am